 Maximizing Athletic Performance While Reducing Injury

-Certified Personal Trainers and Certified Strength and Conditioning Specialists should develop a program that will maximize an athlete’s performance while reducing injury potential.
-These professionals will oversee the athlete’s progressions and ability to withstand the program and fitness regime’s demands.
-Using evidence-based training methods and current research, a performance coach will not only set their athlete up for long-term successes but lifelong healthy habits.
-Building a well-rounded athletic base will, in return, build long-term success for the athlete.
+Performance Coaches should develop a program to maximize an athlete’s performance while reducing the risk of injuries.
+Professionals will oversee the athlete’s progressions and ability to withstand the program and fitness regime’s demands.
+A performance coach will set their athlete up for long-term success and lifelong healthy habits using evidence-based training methods and current research.
+Building a well-rounded athletic base will, in return, make long-term success for the athlete.
 Too often, success is measured in playing time and winning.
-I measure my successes in long-term changes in my athlete’s health and habits.
+I measure the success of my coaching in long-term changes in the athlete’s health and habits.

 Train With a Purpose

 No matter your child’s sport now is the perfect time to develop their skills and learn the fundamentals of being an athlete by improving strength, speed, agility, and power.
 Since 2003, FAST Performance Training has offered a summer sports performance program for kids ages 8+, college and professional levels.
 When choosing a summer training program for your child, we advise a properly designed and supervised organization to help young athletes build confidence, reduce injuries and build social and problem-solving skills.

 Want a stronger core?
 Are you crunched out?
 Don’t know what exercises to do next?
 I have the answer.
 Core exercise programs are not the same as “doing abs”.
 This article is here to help you get off the floor and perform a crunch free core exercise program that can be achieved by performing a plank series, as well as adding rotational and anti-rotational exercises to strengthen the core.